jeffaco/duplicacy-util/README.md

 ##### Notifications

 `Duplicacy-util` supports notifying you when backups succeed, fail and start.
 Unless you're planning to only be running `dupliacy-util` interactively, it's strongly recommended to configure notifications.

-For now only email notifications are supported, but more notification channels are on it's way.
-The following config snippet shows how to subscribe to specific
+For now only email notifications are supported, but more notification channels will be implemented.
+The following config snippet shows how to subscribe to specific notifications:
-notifications:

 ```
 notifications:
   onSuccess: ['email']